-Hostetler was an organizer of the NORTHERN OHIO FOOD TERMINALS and chairman of its board of directors.
+Hostetler was an organizer of the NORTHERN OHIO FOOD TERMINAL and chairman of its board of directors.
 He became director of Cleveland Trust Co. in 1938, succeeding Baker.
 He was also a director of Cleveland Welding Co. and Consolidated Iron-Steel Mfg.
 Co.
 He headed the Chamber of Commerce-sponsored Playgoers of Cleveland, an organization seeking to establish a legitimate theater season in Cleveland, presenting some New York's best plays.
-He was awarded an honorary Master of Law degree by Cleveland-Marshall Law School in 1948, was elected president of the CLEVELAND BAR ASSOC. in 1947, was secretary of the Cleveland Baseball Co. for 20 years, and was counsel for the American League.
+He was awarded an honorary Master of Law degree by CLEVELAND-MARSHALL LAW SCHOOL in 1948, was elected president of the CLEVELAND BAR ASSOC. in 1947, was secretary of the Cleveland Baseball Co. for 20 years, and was counsel for the American League.
 Hostetler married Hazel Prior in 1917; they had no children.